Charitable Activities of GL Zürich

 Hôpital Albert Schweitzer in the Artibonite Valley in the heart of Haiti is much more than a hospital.
 It also supports the poor population with various development projects.

 Niger is one of the least developed countries in the world.
-The health system is unable to meet the needs of the population.
-42% of children under the age of five are malnourished.
+The health system is unable to meet the needs of the population, and many children suffer from malnutrition.

 Selam Children’s Village offers orphaned children a home and education from kindergarten to high school, as well as apprenticeships in a range of professions.
 It also supports destitute families.

-Founded by Lotti Latrous, the project “Centre l’Espoir” (Center of Hope) treats and supports sick and dying people and their children in one of the poorest regions of the world.
+Founded by Lotti Latrous, the project “Centre l’Espoir” (Center of Hope) treats and supports sick and dying adults and children in one of the poorest regions of the world, and works to improve local conditions.